Bogdanp/quicksilver.vim/README.md

 # Usage

-By default, `\q` will activate the Quicksilver buffer and switch to insert mode.
+By default, `<leader>q` will activate the Quicksilver buffer and switch to insert mode.
 Typing any key will update the list of suggestions and pressing `CR` will open the first item in the suggestion list.
 Use `C-c` to quickly close the buffer.